 Dr. Julie Dawson and her lab organized the initial and most comprehensive tasting.
 It involved twenty people, including 5 growers.
 In this tasting, all 41 varieties were tasted, 12-16 by each taster.
 Each cider was tasted by at least 6 different people.
 Dawson ran the results and mapped them by flavor.
 The top left quadrant is bitter, while the bottom left quadrant is sweet.
 The top right quadrant is astringent while the bottom right is acid.
 SARE.cider_.PCAflavor

-With data collected from our tastings and from our preliminary analysis, we have requested that farmers supply some specific varieties, as available, to use in our grafting workshop.
-This event is planned for April 21, 2018, is free and open to the first fifty people to register.
+With data collected from our tastings and from our preliminary analysis, farmers supplied some specific varieties, as available, to use in our grafting workshop.
+This event was April 21, 2018, was free and open to the first fifty people to register.
 The Raboins, Dr. Amaya Atucha, and greenhouse manager Johanna Oosterwick taught grafting techniques.
 Attendees took home grafted apple trees that we identified as high overall and/or with high intensity ratings in our analysis.
 The project and the workshop were featured in a cover article of the CALS quarterly magazine Grow. https://grow.cals.wisc.edu/departments/features/craft-ciders-comeback

 Educational & Outreach Activities

-We are drafting two reports: an overall report of the project, with our process and results across all varieties; and an educational fact sheet, where we focus in on each variety, with images, horticultural notes from the growers, analytical lab results, and text responses from our tastings describing flavor, mouthfeel, etc. of a cider made from only that variety.
+We are drafting two reports: an overall report of the project, with our process and results across all varieties (expected completion June 2019); and an educational fact sheet, where we focus in on each variety, with images, horticultural notes from the growers, analytical lab results, and text responses from our tastings describing flavor, mouthfeel, etc. of a cider made from only that variety (expected completion April 2019).
 We aim to help people interested in growing, or expanding their growing, of hard cider apples identify which apples they would like to grow, and what each may add to a finished, mixed cider product.

-We recently learned that we will be able to continue work on hard cider with funding from USDA-AFRI small farms grant, which kicked off in November 2018.
+We are part of a team looking at the economics of hard cider supply chains funded with USDA-AFRI small farms grant, which kicked off in November 2018.
 We will be working with faculty at Washington State University, Michigan State University, and University of Vermont.
 Part of UW’s work will be to bring together hard cider growers to share resources, teach and learn, and support each other.
 Brix and the Cider Farm are both serving as advisors to this project.

 Learning about different apple varieties and their characteristics; discussing cider production with a master fermentation specialist; learning how to graft scionwood